Lightnet/vite-solid-surrealdb/README.md

     FOR create, delete NONE;
 DEFINE INDEX idx_email ON user COLUMNS email UNIQUE;
 ```
 	This deal with duplicate email that it must be UNIQUE.
+As well set up user account.

 ```sql
 DEFINE SCOPE allusers